-Here’s a list of the sports venues around the world that make use of clean and sustainable energy
+Here’s a list of the sports venues around the world that use clean and sustainable energy

 Two of last year’s most debated sports-related news had to do with our country’s upcoming stint as the host of the 2019 Southeast Asian Games.
 People lamented the deeply uninspired look of the games’ official logo, prompting some local artists to come up with better versions.
 This was followed by heated discussions about the games’ venue (currently under construction at the New Clark City in Tarlac), which unearthed questions on gentrification, sustainability, and the role of sports in national concerns.